PlatzKiecker/docs/README.md

 #### Overview

-The dashboard provides an overview of the reservations, including the start time, approximate duration, and the number of reserved tables and guests.
+The dashboard provides an overview of the reservations, including the start and end time, the id of the reserved table, the number of guests and any additional Notes that were made to the reservation.
 Bookings can be filtered by date (today, tomorrow, exact date).
 The reservation is listed under the name of the person who made it; this person can also leave a note for the restauranteur.
 The current status of the booking is displayed in the ‘Status’ column (canceled, confirmed, pending).

 ![Dashboard](images/dashboard.png)

 #### Editing Table Bookings

 If a reservation needs to be corrected, existing reservations can be edited using the **Edit** button.
-This action opens the ‘Edit booking’ mask, where all data (name, guests, calendar, notes) of the booking can be changed and confirmed using the ‘Update booking’ button.
+This action opens the ‘Edit booking’ mask, where the name, phone number, notes and the status of the booking can be changed and confirmed using the ‘Update booking’ button.
+It is also possible to delete the booking here using the "delete booking" button.

 ![Edit Booking](images/edit_booking.jpg)

 #### Creating New Bookings

 With the ‘new booking’ button in the dashboard, a new mask named ‘Create booking’ opens, allowing bookings to be entered manually by the restauranteur.
-If a guest books a table by phone or comes into the restaurant asking for a table, the restaurateur can book the table themselves.
-The structure is the same as for the customer view (Name, Guests, Calendar, Notes).
-The booking is confirmed using the 'Create booking' button.
+If a guest books a table via phone or comes into the restaurant asking for a table, the restaurateur can book the table themselves.
+The required data for a booking is the number of guests, the date and timeslot of the reservation, the last name of the Guest who is making the booking, and their phone number.
+It is also possible to add notes here.
+The Booking is then created by clicking the "create booking"-button.

 ![Create Booking](images/create_booking.jpg)